-The Village Hall team are considering how we can support those of us who have been advised to limit our activities due to current public health advice.
-This page will be kept updated with the latest information.
+The Village Hall team has considered how we can support those of us who have been advised to limit our activities due to current public health advice.
+Although many activities have returned to normal, there is still a wide prevalence of the virus, so this page will be kept updated with the latest information.

 If there is anyone who can help pick up groceries, prescriptions, and newspapers for those who need to self isolate, can you please call Sarah Chapman anytime on 01736 850287 or 07842201950 ; email firstname.lastname@example.org or contact Sarah Lane on 01736 850933 ; email email@example.com.

 For those of you who can help support the NHS through the Royal Volunteering Service, their link is Here: https://www.goodsamapp.org/NHS

 If anyone is at any time self isolating and needs assistance there are several people in the village who are happy to get shopping, collect medication, newspapers etc. Please don’t hesitate or worry about asking for any sort of help and support.
 You can contact Sarah Chapman or Sarah Lane at any time.

 This offer of support is for anyone in the Townshend locality or who gets our newsletter, please all feel included in this offer.